xinyi-tang/spotifye/README.md

 A web app that queries Spotify listening data via the Spotify API and uniquely maps that data to visual/text content

 ## Contributors
-Xinyi Tang && Hunter Goodreau
+Cindee Tang && Hunter Goodreau